 Collaboration at Convergence

-The long-term goal of this EPSCoR collaboration (Established Program to Stimulate Competitive Research) is to build capacity at the convergence of individual faculty programs to develop and implement innovative technologies capable of solving problems of national importance.
-Collaborating faculty at the Universities of Nebraska and Montana are motivated by a shared awareness: the ecosystem services upon which humanity relies are becoming increasingly threatened by the loss of ecological resilience and accelerated environmental change.
+The long-term goal of this EPSCoR collaboration was to build capacity at the convergence of individual faculty programs to develop and implement innovative technologies capable of solving problems of national importance.
+Collaborating faculty at the University of Nebraska and University of Montana were motivated by a shared awareness that the ecosystem services upon which humanity relies are becoming increasingly threatened by the loss of ecological resilience and accelerated environmental change.

-Food and water security, rural economies, water rights, wildfire disaster avoidance, even funding for public school education are all threatened in the participating EPSCoR states as a result of simple transitions in vegetation that are unmatched during the lives of previous generations of resident citizens.
+Food and water security, rural economies, water rights, wildfire disaster avoidance and even funding for public school education are all threatened in the participating EPSCoR states as a result of simple transitions in vegetation that are unmatched during the lives of previous generations of resident citizens.

-This research and collaboration are built on five convergence points (see below) which establish: a platform for sustaining research productivity through recruitment and training of early-career faculty; a nationally recognized resilience-science education program; and greater access to cyberinfrastructure among public and private stakeholders.
+This research and collaboration were built on five convergence points which established a platform for sustaining research productivity through recruitment and training of early-career faculty, a nationally recognized resilience-science education program and greater access to cyberinfrastructure among public and private stakeholders.

 Resilience Informatics and Next-Generation Vegetation Monitoring

-To date, ecosystem management has largely focused on diagnosing and treating regime shifts.
-It is not surprising then that ecosystem management has remained a reactive discipline.
-A spatial informatics approach links recent advances in spatial resilience theory, state-of-the-art landcover data, and powerful geospatial cloud computing.
-New mapping technology was developed by the University of Montana, powered in partnership with Google, that allows for the tracking of vegetation change at unprecedented scales in both space (United States rangelands from the Great Plains to the Pacific Ocean at a 30-m resolution) and time (annually from 1984–present).
-Now, for the first time, critical components of data, technology, and theory are converging to make it theoretically possible to screen for, and spatially image, the spatial order of regime shifts in ecological systems.
+Ecosystem management has largely focused on diagnosing and treating regime shifts, making ecosystem management a reactive discipline.
+In our EPSCoR project, we took a more proactive approach.
+With resilience informatics, we linked recent advances in spatial resilience theory, state-of-the-art landcover data and powerful geospatial cloud computing.
+New mapping technology was developed by the University of Montana, powered in partnership with Google, that allowed for the tracking of vegetation change at unprecedented scales in both space (United States rangelands from the Great Plains to the Pacific Ocean at a 30-m resolution) and time (annually from 1984–present).
+This project converged, for the first time, critical components of data, technology and theory, making it possible to screen for, and spatially image, the spatial order of regime shifts in ecological systems.

 Socio-Economic and Behavioral Analysis for Improved Environmental Governance

 Many social factors exist that influence the rate of adoption of best management practices in a landscape.
-Culture, economics, politics, and governance can all determine the ability of resource users and managers to adapt to rapid environmental change.
-A multi-disciplinary social science team, with expertise in environmental governance, social psychology, business, and experimental and behavioral economics, was brought together to better understand the barriers and opportunities to applying innovative technological approaches to build resilience across rural, working rangelands.
+Culture, economics, politics and governance can all determine the ability of resource users and managers to adapt to rapid environmental change.
+A multidisciplinary social science team, with expertise in environmental governance, social psychology, business, and experimental and behavioral economics, came together to better understand the barriers and opportunities to applying innovative technological approaches to build resilience across rural, working rangelands.

 Science and Policy

-One of the prevailing calls is for the next generation of scientists to translate science into policy formulation; yet, multiple barriers prevent rapid adoption of scientific information and closing science-policy gaps continues to be a major challenge.
-This convergence approach leverages advancements in computer science coupled with knowledge of linguistic structure within a specific context; in our case, we explore prescriptive or suggestive technical guidance documents, which are readily available in the public domain, to identify potential motives, attitudes, and subtle influences of the agency toward management actions and outcomes.
+Over the years, there has been a prevailing call for the next generation of scientists to translate science into policy.
+At the same time, multiple barriers have prevented rapid adoption of scientific information and the closing of science-policy gaps.
+Our convergence approach leveraged advancements in computer science and knowledge of linguistic structure to explore prescriptive or suggestive technical guidance documents available in the public domain.
+With these technological advances, we identified potential motives, attitudes and subtle influences of the agency toward management actions and outcomes.

 Science and Management

 Translating scientific research into practical management strategies has long been a challenge in working landscapes.
-However, new collaborative groups (stakeholders, researchers, and policymakers) have emerged to collectively address social-ecological change that threatens to impact both individuals and communities.
-When science is co-produced, these groups have led to the formulation of strategies that empower landowners on working landscapes.
-Furthermore, this convergence point can help reinvigorate the role of science, along with social, political, and economic discourse.
+However, we identified new collaborative groups (stakeholders, researchers and policymakers) that emerged to collectively address social-ecological change threatening individuals and communities.
+When we coproduced science with these groups, we were able to formulate strategies that empowered landowners on working landscapes.
+Furthermore, this convergence point helped reinvigorate the role of science, along with social, political and economic discourse.